lorenyeung/harness-yaml-templates/README.md

-3dfdddded4#iexample yaml templates and configurations for Harness and Harness-adjacent
+#iexample yaml templates and configurations for Harness and Harness-adjacent

 This repo is used to demonstrate various technologies that can be used with Harness.
 This includes YAML for entities and definitions.